NativeScript/docs-v7/releases/breaking-changes.md

 # NativeScript Framework Breaking Changes

 This help article describes the critical breaking changes and suggested workarounds, if any, in the NativeScript framework.
-You can find the complete list with all the changes in the respective [Github repositories](#see-also).
+You can find the complete list with all the changes in the respective [GitHub repositories](#see-also).

 ### 1.6.0 (2016, February 17)
 - Up to v 1.6.0, the background drawable attribute of the buttons in Android was always replaced.
 To keep the consistency with the default platform-specific background, the attribute is not changed now and the button is only styled.